tiagosoa/lei-24-s2-1dgh-g073/docs/sprintA/us005/01.requirements-engineering/Readme.md

 ### 1.3.
 Acceptance Criteria

-* **AC1:** The maximum team size and the set of skills need to be supplied by the HRM.
+* **AC1:** The maximum and minimum team size and the set of skills need to be supplied by the HRM.
 * **AC2:** The user must be allowed to either accept or refuse the generated team.

 ### 1.4.
 Found out Dependencies

-* There is a dependency on "US004 - Assign a Skill" - as there must be at least one skill attributed to a collaborator - "US003 - Register a collaborator" - as there must already be at least one collaborator registered within the system - "US002 - Create a Job" - as there must already exist a job to create a team for.
+* There are dependencies found on "US004 - Assign a Skill" and "US001 - Create a Skill"  as there must be at least one skill attributed to a collaborator
+* There is a dependency on "US003 - Register a collaborator" as there must already be at least one collaborator registered within the system
+* There is a dependency on "US002 - Create a Job" as there must already exist a job to create a team for.

 ### 1.5 Input and Output Data

 **Input Data:**

 * Typed data:
-    * team size (number)
+    * team size (maximum and minimum)
     * one or more skill names

 * Selected data: